ABCmouse

+Parent company

-ABCmouse.com is produced by Age of Learning, Inc., a privately owned education technology company.
-Headquartered in Glendale, California, the company was founded in 2007 by Doug Dohring and is currently led by CEO Paul Candland.
-Age of Learning launched ABCmouse.com in 2010 after three years of development, guided by a team of educators, and following testing by 10,000 families.
+ABCmouse.com is produced by Age of Learning, Inc., a privately owned education technology company currently led by CEO Alex Galvagni.
+Headquartered in Glendale, California, the company was founded in 2007 by Doug Dohring.
+Age of Learning launched ABCmouse.com in November 2010 after three years of development, guided by a team of educators, and following testing by 10,000 families.
 The company has obtained several patents including the original patent for a vertically integrated educational system.

-Members of Age of Learning's Curriculum Board include 2006 National Teacher of the Year Award recipient Kimberly Oliver Burnim, 2014 National Teachers Hall of Fame inductee Dr. Rebecca Palacios, NORC Research Scientist Marc Hernandez, and Science Writing Award-winning writer Stephen M. Tomecek.

-In 2014, at the White House Summit on Early Education, Age of Learning pledged to the Invest In Us campaign to provide services valued at more than $10 million to preschool, pre-K, and Head Start classrooms over two years.
-In 2015, the company partnered with another White House initiative, ConnectHome, to provide ABCmouse.com for free to families living in public housing in 27 cities and one tribal nation, serving up to 65,000 children.
+In 2014, at the White House Summit on Early Education, In 2015, the company partnered with another White House initiative, ConnectHome, to provide ABCmouse.com for free to families living in public housing in 27 cities and one tribal nation, serving up to 65,000 children.

 In 2016, it was reported that Age of Learning raised $150 million from ICONIQ Capital, giving the company a $1 billion valuation.
 Age of Learning also launched ABCmouse for Schools in 2016; the enterprise-level solution won an ISTE Best of Show Award at the annual edtech conference.

 In 2015, the company collaborated with the National Opinion Research Center at the University of Chicago to develop a series of web-based assessments.
 The Assessment Center includes over 8,500 items via 300 assessments.

 In 2018, the company partnered with Tencent to launch the ABCmouse English Language Learning program in China.